Shaki-Zagatala Economic Region: Air transport

 During the Soviet period, regular flights from Baku to Zagatala and Shaki were flying.
 At the same time, airports were used for sanitary aviation in other administrative regions of the region (Balakan, Gakh, Gabala).

 In recent years, air transport has been revived in Shaki-Zagatala and in 2007 the new airport in Zagatala was put into operation.
 There is also an airport in Gabala.
 In addition to raising passenger traffic, they facilitate the arrival of tourists to the region.

 Air transport

 In the Soviet period, there were constant flights on the Baku-Zafatala, Baku Shaki routes.
 At the same time, airports were built for sanitary aviation in other administrative regions of the region such as Balaken, Gakh, and Gabala.

-The air transport sector has been revived in Shaki-Zagatala economic region in recent years.
+The air transport sector has been revived in Shaki-Zagatala economic region recently.
 In 2008 Zagatala international airport was opened.
 In 2009, after major reconstruction, airport in Zagatala was granted international status.